copenlu/academic-kickstart/content/people/francesco/index.md

 role = "Visiting Researcher"

 # Short bio (displayed in user profile at end of posts)
-bio = "Francesco Pierri is an Assistant Professor at Politecnico di Milano, Italy.
-His research examines misinformation, AI search engines, and human–AI interactions to develop data-driven approaches for trustworthy and accountable AI-mediated platforms."
+bio = "Francesco Pierri is an Assistant Professor at Politecnico di Milano, Italy, working mainly on misinformation, AI search engines, and human–AI interactions.
+He was visiting CopeNLU in Spring 2026."

 # External website link
 external_link = "https://pierri.faculty.polimi.it/"